Executive and Units

 The Building Corporation meets the last Sunday of the following months (January, March, May, August and October) prior to the General Membership Meeting.

-Allan Fisher – Committee Co-Chair/ Websteward / Social Media Ninja
+Allan Fisher – Committee Chair/ Web-steward / Social Media

 The committee will identify the education needs of the members, committees and leadership and organize educational activities to meet these needs (weekend schools, workshops, movies nights, book groups etc), seeking out additional resources and programs when necessary.
 To promote UNIFOR and local labour council educational opportunities and course offerings.
 To make sure access to education programs is fair and builds capacity in the local union, and to participate in the PEL selection process.